i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-core/README.md

 project.

 ## How it works

-The core provides the flamingo-carotene 'binary'.
+The core provides the flamingo-carotene "binary".
 The binary allows you to execute the flamingo-carotene command via npx.

 In general the binary does a couple of things.
 1. It gathers all Flamingo Carotene modules used in your project.
-2. It executes commands to which all the previously registered Flamingo Carotene modules can apply handlers to.
+1. It executes commands to which all the previously registered Flamingo Carotene modules can apply handlers to.

 ### Gathering Flamingo Carotene modules

 To gather the modules, the binary runs trough your dependencies to find the Flamingo Carotene ones and registers all modules that have a `flamingo-carotene-module.js`.
 Additional to that, you can place a `flamingo-carotene-module.js` file in your project root to apply project logic, just like in any other module you are using.

 ### Execute Commands

-When executing commands, the binary gathers all handlers from the registered modules, get those for the specified command, bring them into order and dispatch them.
+When executing commands, the binary gathers all handlers from the registered modules, gets those for the specified command, brings them into order and dispatches them.

 The name of a command could be any string.
 As long as there is a handler that is configured to be executed by it, the command can be dispatched.